therahulprasad/blitz/readme.md

 # blitz #
-__v0.1__
+__v0.2__
-This program can run a set of workers to send GCM messages concurrently.
+This program can run a set of workers to send GCM (Android Notification) / APN (iOS notification) messages concurrently.
 It reads messages from RabbitMQ and process it.

 Blitz uses go's concurrency model to dispatch GCM and APN messages with high throughput.
 It uses rabbitMq as message queue to fetch notification data to be sent.